Robpol86/robpol86.com/docs/posts/2022/2022-10-24-snapmaker-reverse-door.md

 ```{tags} 3d-printing
 ```

-I recently moved my Snapmaker 2.0 A350T printer to another part of my house.
-The official enclosure has a solid panel on the right side, a large door on the left, and a smaller door on the front.
+I recently moved my Snapmaker 2.0 A350T printer to another part of my home.
+The official enclosure has a solid panel on the left side, a large door on the right, and a smaller door on the front.
 These panels are only designed to be installed in one specific order and orientation.

 In this post I describe the steps I took to swap the solid panel and large door as well as "flip" the front panel so it opens